Yhlong00/video-worker/README.md

-# Worker Basic
+# Video Worker

 This is a minimal serverless worker example.
 You can use the provided code to build a Docker image and deploy it as a serverless endpoint.
 When a request is sent to the endpoint, a worker spins up and executes the rp_handler.py script.
-You can replace the sleep function with any machine learning task, such as image generation, text generation, or speech-to-text conversion.

 ## To test this code locally: